dustinpfister/blog_posts/_posts/canvas-example-star.md

 So now that I have my start module and my draw points method I now want to make another example that will be a basic canvas animation of sorts.
 This example will involve using the create1 start method to create an array of points on each loop of a loop method.
 Each time i create a new array of points I will be tweaking the options that are use to create it resulting in an animation.

+The values that I want to tweak are the number of points and the inner radius, each time the loop is called I will be increasing or decreasing the inner radius.
+In addition when the radius reaches a lower bound I will be stepping the point count.

 ```html
 <html>
     <head>